 - *Location for specific plants, including soil type and sunlight amount.

-- *Proper tools needed to plant and maintain your garden.
+- *Proper tools needed to plant and maintain your garden, like the watering hoses here.

 This is also a good time to consider if you want to add specific yard and garden elements such as a water fountain, rock wall, sidewalk, patio, deck or fence.
 Maybe you will want to plant decorative grass or different varieties for variation, so don’t forget to include tall fescue grass seeds for a unique feature.
 These are added elements you’ll need to consider when thinking about adding certain plants and flowers.